 Frequently Asked Questions

 When Obstructive Sleep Apnea occurs, the tongue and soft palate collapse onto the back of the throat and block the airway which restricts the flow of oxygen.
-If you have an large tongue or a small jaw, the chance is higher that you could suffer from OSA.
+If you have an large tongue or a small jaw, there is a higher chance that you could suffer from OSA.
 Check your tongue size in the mirror.

-Whole You Sleep Appliances are oral appliances that you wear during sleep.
-It moves the lower jaw and tongue forward to open the airway, allowing for smoother breathing .
+Whole You Sleep Appliances are oral devices that you wear during sleep.
+It moves the lower jaw and tongue forward to open the airway, allowing for smoother breathing.
 Learn more about how it works.

 Yes.
 You can speak or drink water while wearing a Whole You Sleep Appliance*.
 Click here to see what current users are saying.